kirei/catt/README.md

 ### Microsoft

 A snapshot of trusted root certificates can be found in **xfiles/microsoft-2012-12.xlsx**.
-No tool for extraction not yet available.
+No tool for extraction yet available.

 More information: